grazhopper/svndumptool/README.txt

 ----------

 Fixes a cvs2svn created dumpfile.
-Some (all?) versions of cvs2svn do not create 100% valid dumpfiles according to subversions specification of the dumpfile format.
+Some (all?) versions of cvs2svn do not create 100% valid dumpfiles according to Subversion's specification of the dumpfile format.
 It omits the node kind for copied nodes.
 This command repairs those nodes.